 You may imagine the interplay of mutual benefits as follows: The yeasts supply the bacteria with essential nutrients and ferment the sugar into alcohol.
 The alcohol is then turned by the bacteria into organic acids and other ingredients.
 This acidification is very important for the survival of the tea fungus itself because it means that no other microorganism can go viral in there.
 Only the acid-resistant yeasts and bacteria of the tea fungus can prosper in the acidified milieu they have carefully worked out in their long-term partnership.

 The Kombucha partnership itself also lives in another symbiosis – with us humans.
 Although all types of its bacteria and yeasts are also found in nature, their unique alliance only exists with human care (as known so far).
-The Kombucha mushroom would die without our support.
-Just a coincidence or lucky find very long ago led to its emergence – and to the fact that people recognized its refreshing and vitalizing effect.
+The Kombucha scoby would die without our support.
+Just a coincidence or lucky find very long ago led to its emergence and the Kombucha recipe – and to the fact that people recognized its refreshing and vitalizing effect.

 Within a few days and through complicated metabolic processes, the bacteria in the tea produce a solid-leathery mass consisting of pure cellulose.
 This is the actual tea mushroom which usually floats on top of the drink.
 By time, it covers the whole surface where it grows to a more solid layer becoming several centimeters thick.
 It gets the shape of an elastic, whitish disc and looks like a thick pancake.
 Depending on the tea used, it may also be pink or light beige in color.